-- (ii) As explained to us, the inventories were physically verified during the year by the Management at reasonable intervals and no material discrepancies were noticed on physical verification - (iii) The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act. - (iv) The Company has not granted any loans or provided any guarantees under Section 185 of the Act and hence reporting under clause 3 (iv) of the Order is not applicable.
-In our opinion and according to the information and explanations given to us, the Company has complied

-- with the provisions of Section 186 of the Act in respect of grant of loans, making investments and providing guarantees and securities. - (v) According to the information and explanations given to us, the Company has not accepted any deposit during the year and hence reporting under clause 3 (v) of the Order is not applicable. - (vi) The maintenance of cost records has been specified by the Central Government under section 148(1) of the Act.
+- (ii) As explained to us, the inventories were physically verified during the year by the Management at reasonable intervals and no material discrepancies were noticed on physical verification. - (III) The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Act. - (iv) The Company has not granted any loans or provided any guarantees under Section 185 of the Act and hence reporting under clause 3 (iv) of the order is not applicable.
+In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Section 186 of the Act in respect of grant of loans, making investments and providing guarantees and securities. - (v) According to the information and explanations given to us, the Company has not accepted any deposit during the year and hence reporting under clause 3 (v) of the order is not applicable. - (vi) The maintenance of cost records has been specified by the Central Government under section 148(1) of the Act.
 We have broadly reviewed the cost records maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2014, as amended prescribed by the Central Government under sub-section (1) of Section 148 of the Act, and are of the opinion that, prima facie, the prescribed cost records have been made and maintained.
-We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) According to the information and explanations given to us, in respect of statutory dues: - (a) The Company has not been regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income-tax, Customs Duty, Goods and Services Tax, cess and other material statutory dues applicable to it to the appropriate authorities. - (b) There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Customs Duty, Goods and Services Tax, cess and other material statutory dues in arrears as at March 31, 2020 for a period of more than six months from the date they became payable except the following.
+We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete. - (vii) According to the information and explanations given to us, in respect of statutory dues: - a.
+The Company has not been regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income-tax, Customs Duty, Goods and Service Tax, cess and other material statutory dues applicable to it to the appropriate authorities. - b.
+There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Customs Duty, Goods and Service Tax, cess and other material statutory dues in arrears as at 31 March, 2021 for a period of more than six months from the date they became payable except the following:

-Name of Statute Nature of Dues Amount (Rs.)
-Period to which the Amount Relates Due Date Date of subseque nt payment The Town Panchayats Municipalities and Municipal Corporation (Collection of tax on Professions, Trades, Callings and Employments) Rules, 1999 Professional tax 12,500 August, 2019 September 30, 2019 Unpaid
+NemeorSkames (: (: 3:). ; Restori ko Whish Breantonnis Pasitas ં ગાઇલસ્લુ The Town Panchayats Municipalities and Municipal Corporation (Collection of tax on Professions, Trades, Callings and Employments) Rules, 1999 Professional tax 2,965 September, 2020 01 October, 2020 Unpaid c.
+There are no dues of Income-tax, Sales Tax, Service Tax, Customs Duty, Excise Duty, Value Added Tax and Goods and Service Tax as on 31 March, 2021 on account of disputes.

-- (c) There are no dues of Income-tax, Sales Tax, Customs Duty, Excise Duty, Value Added Tax and Goods and Services Tax as on March 31, 2020 on account of disputes. - (viii) In our opinion and according to the information and explanations given to us, the Company has not defaulted in the repayment of loans or borrowings from banks and due to debenture holders except as under
+(viii) In our opinion and according to the information and explanations given to us, the Company has defaulted in the repayment of loans or borrowings to financial institutions and banks during the year as under: